Jibbajabbajim/GT7-RaceEngineer/README.md

 TYRE TEMPERATURES - More information such as cold tyres warning and normal temp notification.

 FUEL/LAPS - FUEL/LAP summary triggered at each start finish line cross.
 Maybe an option to manually trigger feedback (button press)?
+Calculate remaining laps possible in the time remaining.

 STRATEGY - Predefined strategies (Plan A, Plan B etc).
 Monitor during the race and provide feedback (e.g. "Two more laps needed in this stint").
 Monitor tyre use and percentage and provide feedback ("You are using too much tyres/fuel to last the stint".
 Calculate the number of laps remaining in the race?
 Not sure is this is possible yet.